romyjw/sns/README.md

 ## Visualising Differential Quantities on an SNS

 The simplest way to visualise an SNS is to push a sphere-mesh through the SNS map.
 Then we can see the shape of the SNS, and we can display curvatures etc. as vertex-colours.
+Most of the differential geometry (first fundamental form, second fundamental form, etc) is performed by functions defined in ```neural_surfaces-main/differential/differential.py```.

 #### 1. Generate some sphere-meshes.
 Run the sphere-generation script - ```python make-sphere-mesh.py``` - to generate some sphere meshes.
 The denser, the better.
 By default, the script will try to generate icosphere meshes up to 9 subdivisions of an icosahedron, for high resolution visualisation.
 Spheres get stored in the folder ```data/analytic/sphere/ ```.